pydiverse/pydiverse.pipedag/docs/source/reference/config.md

 : If set to `True`, [Kroki](https://kroki.io) URL will not be displayed at end of executing flow.
 Kroki URLs are a really nice way of visualizing the flow execution without the need to install graphviz and to worry about how to display the result.
 The graph is sent to the kroki_url only once you click the link.
 The whole graph is encoded in the URL.
-However, since there is the risk to expose sensitive information by sending task names to a public server, it is disabled by default.
+However, since there is the risk to expose sensitive information by sending stage and task names to a public server, it is disabled by default.
 You can also [self-host](https://docs.kroki.io/kroki/setup/install/) a kroki service and set the kroki_url to your own service.